kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 ## Top of Mind

-- Implement "+Temp +Max" HP and config button cog on the character profile 😱
+- [ ] Implement "+Temp +Max" HP and config button cog on the character profile 😱
 - [ ] Make shared component for nav tabs and eliminate the separate stylesheet
+- [ ] Task out Custom Item sheet and try out a new approach to the sheet, using the `TestApplication.ts` and `Experiment.svelte` as examples.
+Find the appropriate hooks via `CONFIG.debug.hooks = true`.
+Be sure that you subscribe to a hook when the application is to be initially rendered and then unsubscribe when it closes, to prevent excess processing and unforeseen issues.

 ## Character Tabs Pile of TODOs